 First I want to make a background into an almost completely dark-looking sky.
-To do that I’m gonna use background layer into the plugin by clicking the menu Plugin->Nik Collection->Silver Efex Pro 2
+To do that I’m gonna use the background layer in the plugin by clicking the menu Plugin->Nik Collection->Silver Efex Pro 2

 When Silver Efex Pro 2 is open, there are three main options, brightness, contrast, structure.
 Since I want to make it dark I reduce the brightness and increase the contrast.
 I also want to make it look soft, and for that, I reduce the structure.
 And then click OK.

-So here what the background layers look like:
+So here is what the background layers look like: